Alec Reid: Peace work

-In 1988 in Belfast, Reid delivered the last rites to two British Army corporals, David Howes and Derek Wood of the Royal Corps of Signals, who were lynched by catholic civilians and shot dead by PIRA– an event known as the corporals killings – after they drove into the funeral cortège of IRA member Kevin Brady, who had been killed by a loyalist gunman during the Milltown Cemetery attack.
+In 1988 in Belfast, Reid delivered the last rites to two British Army corporals, David Howes and Derek Wood of the Royal Corps of Signals, who were lynched by Catholic civilians and shot dead by the Provisional IRA — an event known as the corporals killings — after they drove into the funeral cortège of IRA member Kevin Brady, who had been killed by a loyalist gunman during the Milltown Cemetery attack.
 A photograph of his involvement in that incident became one of the starkest and most enduring images of the Troubles.
 Unknown until years later, Reid was carrying a letter from Sinn Féin President Gerry Adams to Social Democratic and Labour Party (SDLP) leader John Hume outlining Adams' suggestions for a political solution to the Troubles.
 Adams later told the BBC in 2019 that Reid also advised U.S Ambassador to Ireland Jean Kennedy Smith during the peace process, stating: "He was talking to her on the side and she was talking to her brother Teddy."

 After he moved to Dublin, Reid was involved in peace efforts in the Basque Country.
 In January 2003, he was awarded the Sabino Arana 2002 "World Mirror" prize, by the Sabino Arana Foundation in Bilbao, in recognition of his efforts at promoting peace and reconciliation.
 Reid and a Methodist minister, the Rev. Harold Good, announced that the IRA had decommissioned their arms at a news conference in September 2005.